imarios/spark-steaming-with-kafka/README.md

 scala> ssc.start
 ```

-From another shell connect to any of the three broker VMs.
+From a seperate terminal connect to any of the three broker VMs.

-Connect to the Spark VM

 ```bash
 vagrant ssh broker2